Nyerguds/MobiusMapEditor/README.md

 * "Theme" has been added to the map settings.
 Do note this has no effect on the Remaster.
 * All videos available in the Remaster are now shown in the video lists in the "Map settings" dialog.
 * Added missing entries (videos not included in the Remaster) to the RA and TD video lists, with a 'Classic only' indicator.
-* Added tooltips for the team type options.
+* Added tooltips for the teamtype options.
-* Fixed tab order of the Temtype options.
+* Fixed tab order of the teamtype options.
+* Removed teamtype "Priority" value capping after feedback from users and checking the source code.